 Wittenham Clumps, Oxon/Berks

 Round Hill and Castle Hill make up the clumps which are steeped in history (Roman, Bronze and Iron Age) and an inspiration to poets and artists, such as Paul Nash who painted them many times.
 You can ramble up them and between them and take in the ancient trees, wild flowers and spectacular views before finding the perfect spot for your picnic.
 In an otherwise flat part of the Thames Valley, they’re also great for sledging in the winter.

 A druid hotspot at this time of the year, the ancient white chalk horse carved into the hill is a breathtaking sight.
 Next to it is Dragon Hill, the mythical location (one of many) of the slaying of the dragon by St George.
 The blood was so poisonous that the the grass on the top has never grown back.
 A more plausible explanation is that is was a site of pagan ceremonies involving fire and sacrifice.
 The only time I’ve walked up it was on a New Year’s Day with a hangover and no sleep but the views made up for it and my kids loved the stories.
 Boom – a magical spot for a picnic.

 Wendover Woods, Bucks

-Great for wooded walks but there are also some open areas where you can picnic, plenty with views.
-BBQ stands are available free of charge so you just need to bring the charcoal and food, or you can hire a BBQ for the day.
+Great for wooded walks but there are also some open areas where you can picnic.
 Cycling and treetop climbing are also on tap and if you want to work off the meat fest.

 Burnham Beeches, Bucks